dev-academy-programme/concepts/testing/cucumber-tests.md

 ### 4. Cucumber automation

 At the moment we have some text in a `/features/rain-likelihood.feature` file and you might be wondering how we will program a browser to run the test.
 This is the magic of cucumber.
-Cucumber interfaces betwen readable gherkin specs and less readable browser automation code.
-We still need to write this code and the following give an example of the automation code written with [WebDriver](http://webdriver.io/) that drives the feature spec above:
+Cucumber interfaces between readable gherkin specs and less readable browser automation code.
+We still need to write this code and the following gives an example of the automation code written with [WebDriver](http://webdriver.io/) that drives the feature spec above.

 ```js
 #/features/step_definitions/steps.js